22 July 2016

 Minister’s decision to introduce laws to stamp out bad behaviour in short-term stays will lead to more (not less) “ghettoes in the sky”

-Illegal short term lets are turning many of Melbourne’s apartment buildings into hotels, and making life increasingly difficult for long term residents, according to many attending Monday night’s forum to discuss high density living held by new lobby and advocacy group, We Live Here.
+Illegal short term leases are turning many of Melbourne’s apartment buildings into quasi-hotels, and making life Increasingly difficult for long term residents.

 Victoria let a golden opportunity slip to set an example to the rest of Australia and take a strong stance on short-term lets and Air BnBs that ruin the liveability and amenity of high-rise buildings.